HelmchenLabSoftware/Cascade/README.md

 *Cascade* translates calcium imaging ΔF/F traces into spiking probabilities or discrete spikes.

-*Cascade* is described in detail in this preprint [link will be posted when available!].
+*Cascade* is described in detail in **this preprint [link will be posted when available!]**.

 *Cascade's* toolbox consists of

-- A large ground truth dataset spanning brain regions, calcium indicators, species
+- A large ground truth database spanning brain regions, calcium indicators, species
 - A deep network that is trained to predict spiking activity from calcium data
 - Procedures to resample the training ground truth such that noise levels and frame rates of calcium recordings are matched
 - A large set of pre-trained deep networks for various conditions